Firelei Báez: Career

 Báez works as an artist, and is based in New York City.
-She known for intricate works on paper and canvas, as well as large scale sculpture.
+She is known for intricate works on paper and canvas, as well as large scale sculpture and installation.
+In 2012, she began to create her ink and acrylic paintings on Yupo paper because of its nonabsorbent properties.
+Starting around 2017, the artist has directed her practice towards large scale works in which she directly paints onto various archival materials such as maps and architectural renderings.

 Her art explores the Western canon through the elements of non-Western reading.
+Báez references various aspects of visual, material, and popular culture to represent the body in ways that challenge racial and class structures.
+She credits the work of David Hammons as first sparking her interest in using art to abstract and visualize Black and Brown bodies while simultaneously conveying their lived experiences.
+Báez also notes that science fiction writing of Octavia E. Butler has always inspired themes of Afrofuturism in her work, so much so that she paints a replication of Butler's Parable of the Sower (novel) in her painting titled On rest and resistance, Because we love you (to all those stolen from among us) (2020).

-In fall of 2015, Báez had two solo museum shows Patterns of Resistance at the Utah Museum of Contemporary Art and Bloodlines at Perez Art Museum Miami.
+In fall of 2015, Báez had two solo museum shows Patterns of Resistance at the Utah Museum of Contemporary Art and Bloodlines at Pérez Art Museum Miami.
 In February 2016, Báez created a participatory installation with museum patrons at the Metropolitan Museum of Art.
-The program was presented in conjunction with the exhibition “The Power of Prints: The Legacy of William M. Ivins and A. Hyatt Mayor".
+The program was presented in conjunction with the exhibition "The Power of Prints: The Legacy of William M. Ivins and A. Hyatt Mayor".
 The installation itself remained on display through March of that year.